fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 |

-**2.** At the end of the install the script will instruct you to go to the ip address of the server in your web browser to login.
-The script will also provides a username and secure random password for you to use.
+**2.** At the end of the install, the script will instruct you to go to the ip address of the server (or domain name) in your web browser to login.
+The script will also provide a username and secure random password for you to use.
 This can be changed after you login.
-The install script builds the fusionpbx database so you will not need to use the create database username and password.
+The install script builds the fusionpbx database.
 If you need the database password it is located in /etc/fusionpbx/config.php .